Description

 Graduate students pursuing a certificate in Multicultural Marketing Communication will:

-• Acquire the skills necessary to include multicultural marketing considerations in a marketing or advertising plan;
+- Acquire the skills necessary to include multicultural marketing considerations in a marketing or advertising plan;

-• Practice the principles of account planning in a multicultural context;
+- Practice the principles of account planning in a multicultural context;

-• Apply multicultural marketing knowledge to their academic and/or professional lives.
+- Apply multicultural marketing knowledge to their academic and/or professional lives.

 Who is Eligible to Apply?

-Any graduate students currently enrolled at The Florida State University may apply to this certificate program.
+Any graduate student currently enrolled at The Florida State University may apply to this certificate program.
 It is also offered to anyone with a completed BA or BS anywhere in the world who would like to complete the certificate online.
 The courses in this certificate program can be used to fulfill part of the requirements for the Masters in Integrated Marketing Communication.
-Students not currently enrolled in a graduate degree program may apply as non-degree-seeking student.
+Students not currently enrolled in a graduate degree program may apply as non-degree-seeking students.
 This certificate program is not open to undergraduate students, but interested undergraduates should consider our separate, parallel Undergraduate Certificate in Multicultural Marketing Communication.

 Students who are not currently enrolled in a graduate degree or graduate certificate program at FSU must submit a transcript that verifies they graduated with a bachelor’s degree from an accredited college or university.
-Graduate students currently enrolled in another institution may submit either a current transcript or a letter from their academic director stating they are enrolled and in good standing.
+Graduate students currently enrolled at another institution may submit either a current transcript or a letter from their academic director stating that they are enrolled and in good standing.

-EmailHispanicFSU@gmail.com
+Email: HispanicFSU@gmail.com

 Prerequisites